 Thick branches up to two fingers are cut / chopped pretty well.
 To cut pegs for fire, spinning, and the like is easy.
 But chopping wood is not for the “fisherman”.

 COLLECTIONView all knives in collection

-An Orthodox Christian Easter Egg made of finewood with the image of the Icon of “Christ Pantocrator” (Christ, Ruler of All).
+An Orthodox Christian Easter Egg made of finewood with the image of the Icon of “Our Lady of Smolensk” (Hodegetria).

-An Orthodox Christian Easter Egg made of finewood with the image of the Icon of “Theotokos of the Inexhaustible Chalice”.
+An Orthodox Christian Easter Egg made of finewood with the image of the Icon of “Our Lady of Jerusalem”.

 The Virgin of Jerusalem is an image of Hodegetria, bowed to Crist Child’s head, as in Eleusa (Tenderness) iconographic type.

 According to legend, it is one of 70 icons of Our Lady by St. Luke the Evangelist, painted in the year of the Assumption (death) of the Virgin Mary – 15th year after the Ascension of the Lord.